kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_photo_maps.md

 The intersections of gridlines are the easiest calibration points.

 ### Calibrating from an Online Source
-If you have Internet access, you can look up the coordinates of a map feature (ex. mountain summit, trailhead).
+If you have Internet access, you can look up the coordinates of a map feature (e.g., mountain summit, trailhead).
 Then in Trail Sense, tap the same location on the map and enter the coordinates.

 ### Finding a Geospatial PDF
 A good source for Geospatial PDFs is [CalTopo](https://caltopo.com), though there are many other sources available online.